What do you know about credit unions? Is it possible what you think you know is not actually the truth?

-Fact: Year after year, credit unions are found to offer lower rates on loans, higher rates on savings, and charge fewer fees than banks.
+Fact: Year after year, credit unions are found to offer lower rates on loans, higher rates on savings, higher APY on high yield checking accounts, and charge fewer fees than banks.
 The primary difference between banks and credit unions is their ownership and purpose.
 Banks are for-profit businesses operating to generate earnings for their stockholders.
 Credit unions are not-for-profit and owned cooperatively by their members.
 The purpose of the credit union is to operate in the best interest of their members, not to generate a profit for stockholders.

 Myth #5: Balances in credit union accounts are not federally insured.

 Fact: In most cases, the balances in your credit union accounts are federally insured by the National Credit Union Administration, the credit union equivalent of the Federal Deposit Insurance Corporation that insures banks.
 Insurance coverage is to the same limits as bank deposits.

 Myth #6: Credit unions don’t pay taxes so they have an unfair advantage.

 Fact: Actually, credit unions do pay many taxes like sales tax and property tax.
 As not-for-profit, member-owned financial cooperatives, credit unions do not pay corporate income tax.
 This “advantage” is passed on to members in the form of services, better rates and lower fees.